balcilar/Orthonormal-Face-Recognition/README.md

 According to our test we took %99.00 accuracy with default `lambda=0`, but it increased to %99.30 using `lambda=2000000`.
 Please note that this result depends on how you split your dataset into train and test case. if you select different division techniques, the result might sligtly differ.

 Also here is confusion matrix and multi class ROC curves too.
-Note that we change axis of ROC curve to make it more clear.
+Note that we changed x-axis range of ROC curve, just display [0 0.4] in order to make it more clear.

 ![Sample image](confroc.bmp?raw=true "Title")